-NI 8.3 Becoming Soil Association certified
+GB 8.3 Becoming Soil Association certified

-This chapter explains which activities require certification and how you can certify your business to the Soil Association standards.
+This chanter explains which activities require certification and how you can certify your business to the GR Organic Regulation

-NI 8.3.1 Certifying your business

-To become certified to these organic standards you must have a certification contract with an independent, accredited certification body and comply with all relevant organic standards for your organic activity.

-(EC) 2018/848 Art 34(1)

-Businesses across the world can become certified to standards that meet the EU Organic Regulation requirements.
-In NI NICA is the competent authority, they have delegated some control tasks to accredited organic certification bodies.
-The certification body that is appointed by the Soil Association to inspect and certify to the standards in NI is Soil Association Certification.
+This chapter explains which activities require certification and how you can certify your business to the GB Organic Regulation.
+Standards Guidance GB 8.3.1 Certifying your business To become certified to these organic standards you must have a certification contract with an independent, accredited certification body and comply with all relevant organic standards for your organic activity.
+(EC) 834/2007 Art.
+27(1)(4); Art.
+28(1) In GB, Defra is the competent authority and has delegated some control tasks to accredited organic certification bodies.
+The certification body that is appointed by the Soil Association to inspect and certify to the Organic Standards for Great Britain is Soil Association Certification.
+You must comply with all applicable laws, and Qualifying Standards, including any conditions detailed in any non-compliances.

-Additionally, Soil Association Certification is accredited by IOAS (International Organic Accreditation Service) and authorised to offer organic certification in specific countries outside the EU for certain types of products.
-Please contact Soil Association Certification for more details.

-You must comply with all Applicable laws, and Qualifying Standards, including any conditions detailed in any non-compliances.
 Please refer to your organic client contract for more details.

-NI 8.3.2 Activities that require certification
+GB 8.3.2 Activities that require certification1.
+In GB all stages of the organic supply chain must hold organic certification.

-- 1. In the UK and EU all stages of the organic supply chain must hold organic certification. - your business must be certified if you produce, process, package, store, label, import, export, distribute organic products, this includes wholesale, storage, and warehousing, or acting as the first consignee for imported products, or place such products on the market, and any other activities that require the physical or financial ownership of organic or in-conversion products or ingredients. - 3.
-You do not need certification if you only sell pre-packed organic products directly to the final consumer or user provided that you do not produce, prepare, store organic products other than in

 Without adequate certification at each stage of the supply chain, the products may lose their organic status.

-Examples of businesses not requiring certification in NI include supermarkets and mass caterers serving food e.g. restaurants, cafes, catering companies.

-If you are unsure whether the activity you are carrying out requires certification please contact us.

-For more information on the certification requirements for importing and exporting please refer to the Soil Association Food and drink standards, standard 6.8.

-connection with the point of sale or import such products from a third country, or subcontracted out such activities to another operator.
+2. Your business must be certified if you produce, process, package, store, label, import or export, include wholesaling, storage and warehousing, acting as the first consignee for imported products Examples of businesses not requiring certification in GB include supermarkets and mass caterers serving food e.g. restaurants, cafes, catering companies.
+If you are unsure whether the activity you are carrying out requires certification, please and any other activities that require the physical or financial ownership of organic products or ingredients.In GB you do not need certification if you only sell organic products contact us. directly to the final consumer or user provided that you do not produce, prepare, store organic products other than in relation to the point of sale or import such or have not contracted out such activities.
 In other countries certification may be required for these activities.

-Placing on the market' is defined as: 'the holding of food or feed for the purpose of sale, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves' Regulation(EC) No 178/2002; Art.8.

-(EC) 2018/848 Art.
-34(1)(2(3)

-NI 8.3.3 Organic certificate
+(EC) 834/2007 Art.
+27(3); Art.
+28(1); Art.
+28(2) For more information on the certification requirements for importing and exporting please refer to the Soil Association Food and drink standards, standard 6.8.
+GB 8.3.3 Organic certificate Soil Association Certification will issue licensees with the following documentation: 1.
+You must not make reference to organic or in-conversion without An annual certificate with valid from and to dates, your name, address and licence valid certification documents that shows that your activity number complies with these organic standards.
+A Trading Schedule with your certified products, activities and status

-- 1. You must not make reference to organic or in-conversion without a valid certification document that shows that your activity complies with these organic standards. - Certification documents are issued once Soil Association Certification has inspected your organic activity and they are satisfied that your activity meets organic standards.
-The certification document will list all your certified activities and the crops, livestock and/or products you are certified to produce, process, package, store, label, import, export, and/or sell as organic. - 3.
-The certification document may be in electronic format. - 4.
-You are not entitled to obtain a certificate from more than one control body for the same category of products in the same country.
-This includes at different stages of production, preparation and distribution.
+- 2. Certification documents are issued once Soil Association Certification has inspected your organic activity and they are satisfied that your activity meets organic standards.
+The certification documents will list all your certified activities and the crops, livestock and/or products you are certified to produce, process, package, store, label, import, export, and/or sell as organic. - 3.
+The certification document may be in electronic format.